Updated: October 2014

 - Mechanical – something is in the way and the uterus cannot contract.
 Most often this is a full bladder taking up space in the pelvis and stopping the uterus from contracting down.
 It can also be a large clot in the uterus or a partially detached placenta.

 Most PPHs occur after the placenta is out.
 PPH can and does occur after a c-section too.
-In a future post I will discuss the management of bleeding, however this post focuses on physiological vs active management of placental birth and how this relates to PPH.

 Another complication can be a retained placenta ie. the placenta remains attached.
 The definition of a retained placenta varies – and I’m not game to put a timeframe on it.
 However, once you have done something (such as given an oxytocic drug – see below) you need to finish the job and get the placenta out.
 If you have not, and there is no bleeding then… how long is a piece of string?